Today you’ll find all my ideas for how to throw the most awesome train birthday party ever.

 I made mine out of simple red, yellow and white acrylic craft felt triangles (with a few pieces of red checked material) with black felt letters roughly stitched on.
 I then stitched the triangles loosely to a long piece of ribbon and strung it across the living room!

 The centrepiece of the train party decoration was this amazing cardboard train!
-Onetime absolutely loved helping to make this train.

 To give our house a train station feel, I bought black electrical tape and created tracks throughout the house (on the hard floor only – didn’t try this on the carpet).
 I created loops and branches and left the tape on for a few days for Onetime to play with.
 He loved this!

 Best of all, I put the tape down a few days before the party, so it wasn’t a part of the last minute rush.